adobe-marketing-cloud-mobile/aemmobile/README.md

 	aemm build ios --device

-build command with device parameter is for ios only.
+Note: the `--device` parameter for the `build` command is for ios only.

 `aemm run [platform]`